Can You Game On A Threadripper Processor?

 Note: Since AMD Threadrippers are much better than most regular CPUs, they’re still among the best for gaming comparatively.
 However, you’ll find marginally better results with reduced costs from many other processors, not to mention the high-speed gaming processors you can get if you have the budget.

+Getting a Threadripper for gaming is similar to a semi-truck for a race track.
 You’ll have a lot more power for some applications, but you’ll be outpaced by processors designed for gaming (or racecars designed for the track in the metaphor).

 Is a Threadripper Overkill for Gaming on a Computer?

+A Threadripper is not overkill for gaming on a computer because several CPUs are better.
 However, it might be overboard for those who want to play games that do not require a lot of processing power, such as Minecraft, World of Warcraft, Fortnite, or Hearthstone.

-Not only does it seem like there’s always a limited supply (they’re purchased by the workforce, not gamers), but they also have many capabilities and specs that aren’t needed for gaming.
+Perhaps the main reason many gamers consider Threadrippers overkill is that they cost much more than most processors.
+Not only does it seem like there’s always a limited supply (the workforce, not gamers, purchase them), but they also have many capabilities and specs that aren’t needed for gaming.

 If you choose a Threadripper for working, you’ll have no problem gaming on the side.
 However, it’d work against you to choose a Threadripper solely for gaming on your desktop computer.
+Your PC wouldn’t use all of the cores a Threadripper offers, and it wouldn’t have enough gigahertz to match other CPUs on the competitive gaming scene.

 Whether Threadrippers are overkill for gaming depends on the following factors:

-• Those who don’t care about gaming competitions don’t really need to worry about getting a Threadripper for online games.
+• Those who don’t care about gaming competitions don’t need to worry about getting a Threadripper for online games.

 • Threadrippers improve gaming performance compared to low-end or mid-range CPUs for online and offline games.